rudolfix/wakeup_app/README.md

   Swap method will set desired length for user's playlists to *30 minutes*
 2. Swap method will fail for free spotify users.
 You can always re-login later.
 3. You can use GET /me/playlists/ to check if music graph is ready.
-4. When graph is ready, client should set playlist length for both playlist types with POST
+4. When graph is ready, playlists with default length will be created on first GET
 5. At this point playlists are ready and will be always available.
-Client can call GET on the resource for the playlists actual length and uris.
+6. When graph is ready, client may set playlist length for both playlist types with POST.
+Playlist content will be re-created even if length is not changed

 Error Handling